Is Bergamo safe to visit? A comprehensive safety guide

 Is Bergamo public transportation safe?

 With charming cobbled streets and unique architecture, you might find that using a bike is the best way to get around this medieval city.
-You'll just need to be careful when crossing streets and always lock up your bike when leaving it unattended.
-The bus, train and funicular services are also useful when making your way between towns and they are not known to be unsafe at all, aside from the pickpocketing problem that we mentioned earlier.
+The bus, train and funicular services are also useful when making your way between towns and they are not known to be unsafe at all.

 Important emergency numbers in Bergamo